VerifyTests/DiffEngine/docs/mdsource/diff-tool.custom.source.md

 # Custom Diff Tool

-A custom tool can be added by calling `DiffTools.AddCustomTool`
+A custom tool can be added by calling `DiffTools.AddTool`

 snippet: AddCustomTool

-`exePath` is the full path to the executable.
+`exePath` is the path to the executable.

-## ExpandEnvironmentVariables

-`Environment.ExpandEnvironmentVariables` can be used to expand environment variables.
+`Environment.ExpandEnvironmentVariables` is used to expand environment variables.

-snippet: AddCustomToolExpanded